shrutikapoor08/devjoke/README.md

 # Dev Joke

 #### Send me a PR if you know a good Dev Joke.

 * * *
+Hey, do you take your Leather Engineer friend with you while buying Shoes as you take your Software Engineer friend while buying Computers?🤔

+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.